cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 ####Our bodies are not our own: The convenience of language in the presence of god-like massive eco-systems

 Im always amazed by how thinking of "My Body" and "A Tree" as distinct entities inadequatly describes what we **really** are; vast communities of multi and single cellular autonomous organisms changing communicating and reproducing over millenia and every second that we are alive (or dead).
-Like any way of thinking, simple representational objects are useful and convenient before building up to more complex models: the signs of the alphabet (getting all Marshall McLuhen here) are very simple yet we can translate them so fast we can build very complex things from there...

 ###The body and the forest: Funghal infrastructure

 Slime Moulds are convenient organisms; they are prolific, hardy and easy to inoculate and culture.
 I liked Jackie Parry's reply to the question *"Why Slime Moulds?"*, that it was probably just an easy thing to do and when other scientists saw it they all started using them.
 So they kind of seem to be like a biological prototyping and testing tool